What Is CBNA on My Credit Report? CBNA Definition Explained

 What Is CBNA on My Credit Report CBNA Definition Explained

 Have you recently had the name “CBNA” appear on your credit report and are unsure what it means?
 If so, you’re not alone.Many consumers have had hard pulls on their credit report from CBNA, which most commonly refers to Citibank North America, but can also refer to the Credit Bureau of North America, Community Bank, N.A., or Comenity Bank.
+In this article, I’ll talk about what seeing CBNA on your credit card means, what you should do if you find something unexpected on your credit card.

 What Is CBNA On My Credit Report?